tx00100xt/SeriousSamClassic/README.md

 ```
 serioussamse       	# for run Serious Sam Classic The Second Encounter
 ```
-Note: If the game does not find the data on the recommended paths, then it will independently perform a search.
+**Note:** If the game does not find the data on the recommended paths, then it will independently perform a search.
+Please note that when installing the game on a system, all content of the original game is required (including directories: Controls, Data, Demos, Help, and so on) in directories 1 or 2, depending on the directory you select.
+You can see a more detailed description in the [Wiki](https://github.com/tx00100xt/SeriousSamClassic/wiki/How-to-building-a-package-for-Debian-or-Ubuntu.md#game-resources).

 ## Serious Sam Classic XPLUS